paulushcgcj/paulushcgcj.github.io/_posts/2024-04-26-database-encryption-pt2.markdown

 USER postgres
 ```

 Nothing new here.
 What we're going to do is restructure the Dockerfile and add the certificates into it.
 This is not the safest approach, but worry not, we will fix this later.
-Once we add the certificates to the Dockerfile, we need to change the the initialization instruction to enable SSL connection.
+Once we add the certificates to the Dockerfile, we need to change the initialization instruction to enable SSL connection.
 The default approach for it would be to add the configuration parameters into `postgres.conf ` but as we are using a docker, and some of the files are generated during container startup, we can't add or modify the configuration file beforehand.

 ```dockerfile
 # Copy SSL certificates to the container